manojmvr/simple-kafka/README.md

-Kafka Producer Consumer sample that works with Single partition
+## Kafka Producer Consumer sample that works with Single partition

+Create topic with name "mytest"